Please help us throw ink at the devil by printing and distributing this article!!

 Nicholas Biddle (1786-1844), president of the U.S. Bank.

-The corrupt U.S. Bank had a virtual stranglehold on the young Republic.
+The corrupt U.S. Bank had a virtual stranglehold on the Tabernacle of David.

 After a ferocious battle, Jackson closed it and gave the money to the States.